florianmulatz/esp32-multisensor/README.md

-# esp32-multisensor
+# ESPHome based multisensor (ESP32)
-ESPHome based ESP32 Multisensor
+This project has been inspred by [WhoTheHeck](https://github.com/WhoTheHeck/ESP8266-Multisensor)